rodneyshupe/Cookbook/Recipes/Entrees/Poultry/OldFashionedStuffedTurkey.rst

    refrigerate 24 to 48 hours.
 2. FOR THe STUFFING: Adjust oven rack to lowest position and heat oven to 250F.
-Spread bread cubes in single layer on baking sheet; bake until edges have dried but centers are slightly moist (cubes should yield to pressure), about 45 minutes, stirring several times during baking.
+Spread bread cubes in single layer on baking sheet; bake until edges have dried but centres are slightly moist (cubes should yield to pressure), about 45 minutes, stirring several times during baking.
 Transfer to large bowl and increase oven temperature to 325F.